Vitalii-Prokopenko/goit-markup-hw-08/README.md

 **_Desktop_**:

-Performance - 95%
+1. Accessibility - 97% (Background and foreground colors do not have a sufficient contrast ratio - specified in template)
-Accessibility - 97% (Background and foreground colors do not have a sufficient contrast ratio - specified in template) Best practices - 92% (incorrect aspect ratio of images???)
+2. Best practices - 100%
-SEO - 90% (Links are not crawlable - not specified in template)
+3. SEO - 90% (Links are not crawlable - not specified in template)

 **_Mobile_**:

-Performance - 79%
+1. Accessibility - 97% (Background and foreground colors do not have a sufficient contrast ratio - specified in template)
-Accessibility - 97% (Background and foreground colors do not have a sufficient contrast ratio - specified in template) Best practices - 100%
+2. Best practices - 100%
-SEO - 90% (Links are not crawlable - not specified in template)
+3. SEO - 90% (Links are not crawlable - not specified in template)